 This is Daan van Beek’s blog about designing and implementing Intelligent organizations.
 Within this area of expertise, Daan often writes about the following subjects: BI, feedback, news, performance management, and research.

-Of course you can order Daan’s book about intelligent organizations here too.
+Of course you can order Daan’s book about how intelligent organizations use data science here too.

 This is a recurring question in these turbulent, frightening times.
 The organization is becoming a redundant “connector” between you and the world.
 Infrastructure is all you need.
 But that infrastructure is far too large for one person to build up – it’s better to let a data machine do it.
 In the past decades, production was the number one central factor.
 Business and services were organized around this central pillar.